Neopenda Vital Signs Monitor for Newborns

 Teresa Cauvel and Sona Shah

-A sensor integrated into a baby hat that measures newborns’ key vital signs.
-Continuous monitoring improves speed of care to make sure that the newborns have the best chance of survival.
+A simple, low-cost, low-power, sensor integrated into a baby hat that measures newborns’ key vital signs.
+Continuous monitoring improves speed of action in life-threatening situations for neonates and ensures that when they are in distress, they have the best chance to receive the care they need to survive and thrive.
 The device is a prototype that is still in early testing stages.
 Interview with representative

 The reusable devices will be available in customizable package sizes to accommodate the needs of diverse facilities, with a per unit list price of the wearables at $75 USD.
 Interview with representative